 In our families, our peer-learning groups, our tight-knit friend groups, I hope we can practice full disclosure and active vulnerability.

 We begin here.
 In this intimacy, we can release some of the tension and frustration of stifling and unsatisfying days.

 And, hopefully, we can slowly work to grow the disclosure and vulnerability in our “work” spaces.

-Rebekah Gordon is a North Carolina native with degrees from the University of North Carolina (BA in English and Psychology) and Campbell University Divinity School (MDiv).
-She currently works with youth, college students and young adults at a church in Raleigh, North Carolina.
+A North Carolina native with degrees from the University of North Carolina (BA in English and Psychology) and Campbell University Divinity School (MDiv), Gordon currently works with youth, college students and young adults at a church in Raleigh, North Carolina.
 She is currently an Ernest C. Hynds Intern at Good Faith Media in the fall of 2020.